PerfectCarl/elementary-files-testing/multiwindow.md

 **Expected** A single ViewContainer destruct message is printed (until the app is closed), as the dragged tab is destroyed and a new Home tab is recreated in the first window.

+### MULTIWINDOW-04
+Create two windows with the second window showing a subdirectory of the folder in the first window.
+Delete (trash) the subdirectory using the first window.

+**Expected** The second window updates to show the parent of the subdirectory.
+The second window continues to function normally with respect to mode changes, DnD etc.